Homemade Christmas Gifts – Easy For You and Easy on Your Budget

 • Trail mix or homemade granola

-• Homemade Jelly (remember grape juice and pectin from camp when you were a kid?)
+• Homemade Jelly (remember grape juice and pectin from the camp when you were a kid?)

 • Barbecue rubs for the grill masters in your life